 The differential architecture search produces probability distributions $m_{l,i}$ representing the likelihood of block $i$ being the optimal choice for layer $l$.
-Figure \ref{fig:nas} visualizes weights $m_{l,i}$ at the end of training.
-The brighter a particular block is depicted on a layer, the higher the probability of getting picked for that layer.
-We make the following observations from these search results \begin{itemize} \item Self-attention layers are more probable in the former two-third layers of the network \item Self-attention layers to Feed-Forward layers ratio is much lower than 1:1. \end{itemize}
+At each layer, the most probable block is selected.
+We repeated this search process for 6 random seeds, and retrained the searched models from scratch.
+Analyzing these search architectures and their performance revealed interesting properties.

+We first observe that total number of layers to self-attention layers ratio is much higher than 2:1.
+In Figure \ref{fig:attn_num}, we see that we are able to achieve lower perplexities than the baseline by architectures that use fewer self-attention blocks.
+We then analyzed where these self-attention blocks are located within the model network.
+To do this, we split the model into three slices and counted the number of self-attention or feed forward blocks in each of these slices.
+In Figure \ref{fig:attn_loc}, we see that the majority of self-attention blocks are in the former two-third layers of the network ie the mean number of self-attention blocks in the final third of the layers is $<1$.